ExtendJ/ExtendJ-Explorer/README.md

 ant jar
 ```
 This will create a jar named compiler which contains the compiler for the CalcASM language.
-To start the JastAddAdUI simply run:
+To start the DrASTUI simply run:
 ```
 java -jar compiler.jar testfiles/asm/mul2.calc
 ```

-## Running JastAddAd on your project ##
+## Running DrAST on your project ##
-There are a few things that must be done to run JastAddAd on your own project.
+There are a few things that must be done to run DrAST on your own project.

 * Add created Jar to your projects Library path.
 For example if you are using an ant build script do something like this: